3 rookies, Ryan, highlight revamped AP All-Pro Team

 Jones and Steelers wideout Antonio Brown are repeaters from 2015, along with Berry, edge rusher Khalil Mack of Oakland, interior lineman Aaron Donald of Los Angeles, linebacker Von Miller of Denver, and punter Johnny Hekker of the Rams.
 Also having previously made an All-Pro team: Seattle linebacker Bobby Wagner (2014) and Minnesota kick returner Cordarrelle Patterson (2013).

-''It still means a ton,'' said Wagner, who led the NFL in tackles. '''Those things are hard to come by.
+''It still means a ton,'' said Wagner, who led the NFL in tackles. ''Those things are hard to come by.
 I will always be appreciative of the ...
 All-Pros because you look at guys who have played a long period of time at a very high level and weren't able to get them for whatever reason.''

 First-timers along with the three rookies are Ryan, Johnson, Kelce, Beasley, Lee, Slater, Harris, Peters, Martin, Frederick, Oakland left guard Kelechi Osemele, Denver cornerback Aqib Talib, and Giants safety Landon Collins and interior lineman Damon Harrison.